Frequently Asked Questions COVID-19

 If you’re already experiencing or expect to experience temporary payment difficulties as a result of COVID-19, then this may be an option for you.
 Our agents will take time to understand your circumstances and discuss with you if this is the right way forward.

-What should I consider when deciding whether a payment holiday if suitable?
+What should I consider when deciding whether a payment deferral if suitable?

-There are a few things to consider – a payment break will extend the term of your agreement so you’ll be paying for longer and it will end later than stated on your credit agreement.
+There are a few things to consider – a payment deferral may extend the term of your agreement so you’ll be paying for longer and it will end later than stated on your credit agreement.
 This means that you will be required to insure and maintain the vehicle for longer and will incur additional costs for example insurance, breakdown cover and servicing costs.

 It may also affect any future Voluntary Termination of your agreement as you will have paid 50% of your total balance later than expected.